HeatmapR is a lightweight R package that uses base

 The borders of every cell within the constructed heatmap can also be

-customised using the cell_border_line_type
+customised using the cell_border_line_type,

-, cell_border_line_col
+cell_border_line_width, cell_border_line_col

-and cell_border_line_col_alpha
+and cell_border_line_col_alpha arguments.

 heat_map(